hmlongco/RxSwiftWidgets/README.md

 Note that the label widget is adjusting the size of the font used based on the size itself.
 That lets us use the same user-defined widget on both the list and detail screens.

+In RxSwiftWidgets, screens are composed of widgets that are composed of widgets that are composed of widgets...

 The downside to interface composition?
-Practically speaking...
-None.
+Practically speaking... none.

 RxSwiftWidgets are highly performant and non-resource intensive.
 As with SwiftUI, widget/view "definitions" are typically struct-based value types, and many of the modifiers are little more than key path-based assignments.